gr/silent-sync/README.md

 This is simplest, easy  vim plugin to rsync directory.
-Put .sync file to the root of the directory,
+Put .sync file to the project root directory
-and vim will automatically sync your project with remote host.

-Depends on
-Plugin 'rosenfeld/conque-term'          " Consoles as buffers

 .sync example:
 REMOTE_HOST=test
-REMOTE_BASE_DIR=/home/<username>
+REMOTE_BASE_DIR=/home/&lt;username&gt;

 Hope you configure ssh settings of host via .ssh/config.

+Depends on
+Plugin 'rosenfeld/conque-term'          " Consoles as buffers

-<F5> - Toggle bash
+&lt;F5&gt; - Toggle bash
-<F6> - Toggle remote bash
+&lt;F6&gt; - Toggle remote bash
-<F7> - Sync project
+&lt;F7&gt; - Sync project

 So, just
 * Develop the project
-* Add .sync with credentials
+* Add .sync with credentials to the project root
+* Also add .gitignore file
-* Press <F7> to sync th project
+* Press &lt;F7&gt; to sync the project
-* Press <F6> to get a bash on remote server and execute script
+* Press &lt;F6&gt; to get a bash on remote server and execute script